 Physicians have one of the highest suicide rates of any profession.
-More than half of physicians know a physician who has either considered, attempted or died by suicide in their career.
+More than half of physicians and medical students, and nearly half of residents know of a physician or colleague or peer, respectively, who has ever considered, attempted or died by suicide.
 Physicians are experiencing practice environments like they never have before- early physician retirement, health care worker shortages and a growing inequity experienced by patients.
 Understandably, this has taken a toll on their mental health and contributes to burnout rates.